 The app picks chits one at a time and tells you the chit name and what needs to be done.
 If there are any airstrikes that need to be resolved for this chit pick, click the Airstrike button and resolve, after which you will return to this screen.
 The app repeats this phase for as many chits as required by rule.
 When all Japanese chits are done, click for the USN Phase.

 Force chits have three parts: Type-ID-Objective.
-For example: C-12-NH is combat chit 12, objective New Hebrides.
+For example: C-12-NH is combat chit 12 for New Hebrides; T-2-GD is transport chit 2 for Guadalcanal.
 Objectives are:

 - PM = Port Moresby